Procurement Glossary

 Monitoring and adaptation

 Regular monitoring of currency developments and timely adjustments are critical to success.
-Automated systems can considerably simplify administration and reduce sources of error.
+Automated systems can greatly simplify administration and reduce sources of error.

 Tacto Intelligence